unusualcodeorg/wimm-node-app/README.md

 ## Android App using this backend
 ![Screenshot-Light](.resources/documentations/assets/display-light.png)

-The Android App using on this backend is also open-sourced.
+The Android App using this backend is also open-sourced.
 You can find the project here: [Modern Android Development - WhereIsMyMotivation](https://github.com/janishar/wimm-android-app)

 ## API Framework Design
 ![Request-Response-Design](.resources/documentations/assets/api-structure.png)